LOPR: Latent Occupancy PRediction using Generative Models: Introduction

 \section{Introduction}

-Accurate environment prediction algorithms have become important for autonomous vehicle (AV) navigation in cluttered urban settings.
-Experienced human drivers understand scene semantics and recognize the intents of other agents to anticipate their trajectories and safely navigate to their destination.
-To replicate this process in AVs, many learning-based environment prediction approaches have been proposed, employing different environment representations and modeling assumptions~\citep{itkina2019dynamic, toyungyernsub2021double, lange2020attention, salzmann2020trajectron++, ivanovic2020mats, chai2019multipath, tang2019multiple, mahjourian2022occupancy, ngiam2021scene}.
+Accurate environment prediction algorithms are essential for autonomous vehicle (AV) navigation in urban settings.
+Experienced drivers understand scene semantics and recognize the intents of other agents to anticipate their trajectories and safely navigate to their destination.
+To replicate this process in AVs and other robotic platforms, many environment prediction approaches have been proposed, employing different environment representations and modeling assumptions~\citep{itkina2019dynamic, toyungyernsub2021double, lange2020attention, salzmann2020trajectron++, ivanovic2020mats, chai2019multipath, tang2019multiple, mahjourian2022occupancy, ngiam2021scene}.

-Compared with object-based prediction~\citep{chai2019multipath, tang2019multiple, salzmann2020trajectron++, zhao2020tnt, ngiam2021scene}, occupancy grid maps (OGMs) have gained popularity as an environment representation for prediction due to their robustness to partial environment observability, ability to handle an arbitrary number of agents in the scene, joint prediction modeling of all agents in the scene, and minimal required data preprocessing~\cite{itkina2019dynamic,mohajerin2019multi, lange2020attention,toyungyernsub2021double, mahjourian2022occupancy}.
-OGMs can be generated with uncertainty-aware occupancy state estimation approaches, such as Bayesian methods~\citep{elfes1989using}.
-In this work, we focus on end-to-end ego-centric OGM prediction.
-The OGM prediction task is often posed as self-supervised sequence-to-sequence learning where a scenario is decomposed into an input history sequence and a target prediction sequence.
-Prior work used ConvLSTM-based~\citep{xingjian2015convolutional} architectures for this task due to the spatiotemporal representation of the inputs and outputs~\citep{itkina2019dynamic, schreiber2019long, lange2020attention, toyungyernsub2021double, schreiber2021dynamic}.
-These approaches are optimized in grid cell-space, i.e. pixel space.
-However, they often suffer from blurry predictions, particularly at longer time horizons.

-We hypothesize that the realism of the predictions can be improved if the task is split into realistic OGM compression and prediction in a low-dimensional latent space.
-Current occupancy-based approaches learn to accurately encode the environment end-to-end and make predictions in grid cell-space.
-In contrast, more traditional object-centric trajectory prediction approaches work with compact state representations for each agents as provided by a perception system~\citep{chai2019multipath, tang2019multiple, salzmann2020trajectron++, zhao2020tnt, ngiam2021scene}.
-We would like to replicate this property in OGM prediction with the use of generative models.